ma12-co/random-quote-machine/README.md

 ## This is my first web app! check it out here: https://r-q-m.herokuapp.com/

 It fetches famous quotes from a an API and displays random quotes.
 I've built it to practice React, React-router and CSS in JS (styled components).
-I've also build a scheduler that refreshes the quotes on an hour or day base, you can find it in the settings page.
+It features a scheduler that refreshes the quotes on an hour or day base, you can find it in the settings page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).